-The Stakeholder Advisory Committee (SAC) will act in an advisory capacity to the Project Team and includes key stakeholders within the Project Area and the region.
+The Stakeholder Advisory Committee will act in an advisory capacity to the Project Team and includes key stakeholders within the Project Area and the region.
 The Stakeholder Advisory Committee will meet at key milestones to guide the decision-making process for the initial stages of the Project with potential to taper off.
 The following describes the role of Stakeholder Advisory Committee members:

-- To be briefed on major project milestones. - To meet quarterly, as needed. - To provide input to complete certain parts of the project. - To keep appropriate staff (attorneys, engineers, modelers, etc.) informed of project progress, although they would not necessarily need to be full participants in the Stakeholder Advisory Committee meeting.
+- To be briefed on major project milestones. - To meet quarterly, as needed. - To serve as advisors to the SCDOT for the EIS. - To provide technical review and input to complete certain parts of the project. - To keep appropriate staff (attorneys, engineers, modelers, etc.) informed of project progress, although they would not necessarily need to be full participants in the Stakeholder Advisory Committee meeting.